 Skip to main content

-Welcome to the alumni pages of the Faculty website!
-The information presented here is aimed at our graduates, encouraging you to keep in touch, to learn about current research in the field of Medieval and Modern Languages, and to attend events taking place at the Faculty and the University.
+Welcome to the alumni and engagement pages of the Faculty website!
+The information presented here is aimed at our graduates and others who care about the future of Modern Languages both as a Faculty at Oxford and more broadly as a discipline.
+We want to give you opportunities to keep in touch, to learn about current research in the field of Medieval and Modern Languages, and to attend events taking place at the Faculty and the University.

-We are very grateful to our alumni for the enthusiastic help with the Fundraising projects of the Faculty.
-Thanks to you, Schools Liaison and pre-sessional courses — two Outreach initiatives aimed at prospective students — have been a great success.
-Now we are campaigning for the new Living Languages Fund, established to support current and future MML scholars when they need it most.
+We are very grateful to our alumni and supporters for the enthusiastic help with previous Fundraising projects in the Faculty.
+Thanks to you, Schools Liaison activities and bridging courses — two Outreach initiatives aimed at prospective students — have been a great success.
+Our Living Languages Fund, established in 2018, continues to support current and future MML scholars when they need it most.
 You can read about that and other projects below.

 If there is anything you wish to contact us about, please, do so.
 The Faculty Office (office@mod-langs.ox.ac.uk) are happy to answer any general queries, and the Editor (editor@mod-langs.ox.ac.uk) will be glad to hear from you in regards to our publications.
-There is also a very active Twitter channel where you can follow our news as they happen and engage in conversation:
+There is also an active X channel where you can follow our news as they happen and engage in conversation:

 The Oxford Polyglot

-Here to inform our alumni of the most recent developments at the Faculty of Medieval and Modern Languages, The Oxford Polyglot is a digital newsletter published three times a year: at the end of each term.
+Here to inform our alumni and supporters about the most recent developments at the Faculty of Medieval and Modern Languages, The Oxford Polyglot is a digital newsletter published three times a year: at the end of each term.
 Click here to read the latest issue, and, if you want to be the first to receive the next publication, click here to subscribe.

 At the Faculty: The events at the Faculty of Medieval and Modern Languages are numerous and varied, ranging from workshops and conferences to lectures, readings, and meetings with researchers, authors, and film-makers.
 Many of our events are open to the wider public, while still retaining the specialist nature of advanced studies; they are often in the languages taught in the Faculty and present a unique opportunity to discuss cultural, literary, and social works in their native vocabulary.